 - 16 creating folders in the Project panel

-- 17 creating a new composition
+- 17 creating a new composition; importing media

-- 17 importing files and folders

 - 18 interpreting alpha channels

 - 19 adding layers to the Comp panel

 - 20 changing the Background Color

 - 20 scrubbing parameter values

 - 20 interactively transforming layers

 - 21 animating Position; RAM Preview

 - 22 navigating between keyframes

 - 22 adding a background layer

 - 23 dragging footage to the Timeline panel

 - 24 editing a keyframe's Bezier handles

 - 25 editing spatial keyframes; motion paths

 - 26 animating Opacity, Scale, and Rotation

 - 28 arranging and replacing layers

 - 30 adding solid layers

-- 30 applying, copying and pasting effects
+- 30 applying, copying, and pasting effects

 - 32 rendering

-- 33 understanding the comp's alpha channel
+- 33 RAM Preview options; the Work Area

+- 34 caches and memory

-- 34 importing layered Photoshop and Illustrator files
+- 36 importing layered Photoshop and Illustrator files

-Getting Started
+▽ Getting Started

 Make sure you have copied the Lesson 01-Basic Animation folder from this book's disc onto your hard drive, and make note of where it is; it contains the sources you need to execute this lesson.
-Our versions of these exercises are in the project file Lesson_01_Finished.aep.

-In this lesson, you will learn how to build a typical After Effects project.
+Our versions of these exercises are in the project file Lesson_01_Finished.aep. n this lesson, you will learn how to build a typical After Effects project.
 Although the design itself is simple, you will learn principles you can use over and over again in the future.
 For example, you will see how to import sources while keeping your project file organized.
 As you add layers to a composition, you will learn how to manipulate their transform properties, as well as how to keyframe them to create animations.
 Along the way, you'll learn important tricks and keyboard shortcuts.
 We'll also discuss how to handle alpha channels as well as layered Photoshop and Illustrator files.